 The Pergamonmuseum was created as the last of the five large exhibition buildings on the Museumsinsel Berlin.
 Designed by Alfred Messel, its construction lasted twenty years from 1910 to 1930 and was supervised by Ludwig Hoffmann after Messel’s death.
 Year on year it attracts around one million visitors from all over the world.
 The most breath-taking of all artworks they come to admire is the eponymous Pergamon Altar, which the Antikensammlung presents here together with other magnificent archaeological reconstructions and its array of ancient Greek and Roman sculptures.
 The Pergamonmuseum houses two other collections: the Vorderasiatisches Museum (Museum of the Ancient Near East), with its bright-blue Ishtar Gate, and the Museum für Islamische Kunst (Museum of Islamic Art), with its elaborately decorated stone facade from Mshatta.
 Besides these masterpieces of reconstructed architecture which incorporate original large-scale finds into the monumental design, the three collections also present scores of smaller treasures from their holdings.

 The Pergamonmuseum is currently undergoing extensive renovation planned by the architectural practice of Oswald Mathias Ungers.
 Alfred Messel’s original idea of adding a fourth wing to complete the building on the side facing Kupfergraben is finally about to be realized.
-During the current stage of renovations, the hall containing the Pergamon Altar is closed since September 2014 and is due to remain closed to the public until 2019.
-The north wing and the gallery of Hellenistic art are also affected by the closure.
+The hall that contains the Pergamon Altar is closed until at least 2023.
+The north wing and the gallery of Hellenistic art are also closed.
 The South Wing of the Pergamonmuseum, featuring the Market Gate of Miletus, the Ishtar Gate and Processional Way from Babylon, and the Museum of Islamic Art, remains unaffected and will be open to the public during this time.

 Even during the inception of plans to forge a ‘sanctuary for art and learning’ on the Museumsinsel, the architects also aimed to create an outdoor space for people to stroll around in and while away the time.
 Today the Kolonnadenhof (Colonnade Courtyard) is an inviting public garden for museum and collection visitors to use.
 The newly sculpted Kolonnadenhof was officially handed over for public use on 6 June 2010 (UNESCO World Heritage Day).
 For a decade now, the Museumsinsel Berlin has enjoyed the status of a UNESCO World Heritage site.
 The sculptural works on display in the Kolonnadenhof stand as examples of the Nationalgalerie’s sculpture collection and present a glimpse of the rich holdings held inside.